 I had planned to celebrate a milestone birthday in Egpyt, but plans fell through.
 I’m happy that they did though, because my top-of-bucket-list destination arrived about 6 months later, via a small group tour run by Doug Baum at Texas Camel Corps.

-It had taken me 3 days to pack, and yet last night, heeding a nagging voice in my head, I repacked again, swapping shoes and moving chargers and adapters to my purse, along with a sewing kit, a bit of duct tape, a spare shirt and a book.
+It had taken me 3 days to pack, and repack after a nagging voice in my head told me to swap shoes and move chargers and adapters to my purse, along with a sewing kit, a bit of duct tape, a spare shirt and a book.
 It seemed ridiculous but I attributed it to the pre-travel jitters that always keeps up until 2 AM the night before a flight.

 I am finally on my way to Morocco.

-Arriving at the Lufthansa ticketing desk with my TSA pre-check pass in hand, I’m told that my carry-on is overweight (by about 2 pounds) and it will have to be checked.
+I have left extra early to counter Seattle traffic (there was none), and lines at the airport (there were none).
+I take a pleasant stroll down the concourse to the Lufthansa ticketing desk with my TSA pre-check pass in hand.
+“Sorry miss, your bag is overweight (by less than 2 pounds!) and will have to be checked.”
+Oh well, at least I won’t have to wheel it through the airport and struggle with getting it into the overhead bin on the plane.
 I hop onto the tram (no waiting!) to the international gates, and get through security without having to take off my shoes (a first!).
-I’m still 2.5 hours early, so it’s breakfast and El Cid, the book I had slipped into my purse last night.
+I’m still 2.5 hours early, so it’s breakfast and a copy of El Cid that I had slipped into my purse last night.

-From my window seat, I view the Spanish coastline towards North Africa, with green lakes, a patchwork of crop fields stretching to the horizon, and an expanse of solar panels about half an hour outside of Casablanca.
+The plane follows the Spanish coastline on its way to North Africa.
+I’ve booked a window seat for this 3 hour flight, and look out over green lakes, an unexpected patchwork of crop fields that stretch to the horizon, and an expanse of solar panels about half an hour outside of Casablanca.